 Luck = chance taken personally

-We may underestimate the likelihood of chance meetings due to hidden networks
+We may underestimate the likelihood of chance meetings due to hidden networks.

-Do you sincerely believe in any conspiracy theories?
+Do you have any fan theories?

 “Instead of following an open, clearly understandable line of behaviour, cunning is calculating how other people will react to certain forms of behaviour which are hiding the end game”… “this ability to assess things rapidly and then to act in a way that is not immediately readable/ understandable by the people around us in order to get an advantage that some people will doubtless feel is an unfair advantage” (Tim Parkes, translator of Machiavelli who, incidentally, was always truthful towards his wife)

-Tell that story, the time you did the wrong thing because you were scared. (link)
+Tell that story, the time you did the wrong thing because you were scared (link)

 When were you at your happiest?